-The Communications and Engagement Associate will be based at the Institute’s Washington, D.C. office on the campus of Georgetown University.
+The Communications and Engagement Associate will be based at the Institute’s Paris, FR office on the campus of Sciences Po.
 The Associate will play a vital role in designing and executing the communications and engagement strategies of the Institute and its research work in Paris and Washington, DC.
-This position will work closely with the leadership of the Institute and report to the Head of Americas.

 Ideate, develop and execute communications plans for the Institute’s research and multistakeholder governance initiatives, academic collaborations, and events

 Publish, distribute and promote the content of the Institute across all communications channels, including our website, and social media; edit and write articles, blog posts, and other support materials as directed

 Coordinate the engagement of the Institute's academic and multistakeholder community and help manage its presence through the development of different communication products and marketing campaigns

 Manage the Institute’s content online, corporate identity, and liaise with design agencies

 Liaise with partner universities and other key stakeholders to coordinate communication efforts